rstudio/bookdown.org/content/archive/internal/content-1530.md

 pinned: false
 ---

 Analysis of case studies and exercies with a focus on using the tidyverse and ggplot2.
 This handbook was created using the bookdown package in RStudio.
-The output format for this example is bookdown::gitbook.
+The output format for this example is bookdown::gitbook. [...]
+Exploratory Data Analysis (EDA) is a philosophy on how to work with data, and for many applications, the workflow is better suited for most working scientist and engineers.
+As a scientist, we are trained to formulate a hypothesis and design a series of experiments that will allow us to test the hypothesis effectively.
+Unfortunately, most data doesn’t from carefully controlled ...